elasticio/rest-api-component/README.md

 Here is how to send a JSON data in the body.
 Change the **content type** to `application/json` and the **body input part** would change accordingly to accept JSON object.
 Please note that this field supports [JSONata](http://jsonata.org) expressions.

 ![alt text](https://cdn.elastic.io/documentation/restapi-component-body-json-var.png "REST API component Body sending JSON data")
-*Example shows the JSON in the body where the `name` parameter value is mapped using the value of `project_name` from the previous step of integration.*
+*Example shows the JSON in the body where the `name` parameter value gets mapped using the value of `project_name` from the previous step of integration.*

 ### Sending XML data